 Cons:

-- Doesn’t have some advanced features
+- Does not have advanced features

 - Declination correction is not adjustable